adiwg/mdBook/mdjson_schema_viewer/translator.md

 ###Reader
 A Reader reads the input and validates that the input is properly formed relative to the Reader schema.
 If valid, the input is passed to the Translator.

 Use the drop down box "Choose a Reader..." to specify which Reader you wish to use.
-The Reader should match the particular metadata format of the input file.
+The selected Reader should match the format of the input metadata file.

 ###Writer
 A Writer takes the input that has been "read" into the Translator and outputs the content as XML, relative to the schema of the specified Writer.

 Use the drop down box "Choose a Writer..." to specify which Writer you wish to use.
+The selected Writer will dictate the format of the output metadata file.

 ###Validation
 Three modes of validation are available, Normal, Strict and None.